sgithens/harvest-integration-tutorial/README.md

 here is a basic overview of the steps you need to go through to add Harvest in to your django application.

 * Install the python deps.
-This includes Modeltree, Avocado, Serrano, and some small but really useful python libraries Byron has written, that you'll likely want to use else where once you see them.
+This includes Modeltree, Avocado, and Serrano.
 * Install the HTML5 deps.
 This just consists of cilantro.
 * Add the harvest Django apps to settings.py
 * Add the modeltree config to settings.py